 We combine material sales with consultative support throughout the product life cycle.
 Our materials are used on customers’ and partners’ existing production lines to replace conventional plastics.
 This business model already enables localized manufacturing of the end-products, and as our business grows, also the material production can be taken close to the customer.
 Our aim is to use local, nearby raw materials, as much as possible.

 To ensure the compliance with environmental laws and regulations, chemical regulations, human rights and labor laws, we asses all our raw material suppliers and raw materials according to our Supplier and Raw Material Approval Process, which is specified in our Quality Management System ISO 9001.
 The assessment must be completed before a supplier or raw material can be approved for production use.
 We conduct a sustainability and quality inquiry, and when necessary an audit on the supplier premises.
 The procedure includes all aspects of sustainability, covering environmental, social and economic topics.

 The suppliers of raw materials are subject either to the Sulapac Code of Conduct, or they must have an own code of conduct that has the same principles and values as Sulapac has.

 To verify that the raw materials do not contain genetically modified organisms and that the wood is industry side stream, we require Declarations of Origin and Safety Data Sheets from all our main raw material suppliers.
-Furthermore, to make sure the wood we use is harvested from sustainably managed forests, we operate with timber goods companies who only process certified wood.
+Furthermore, to make sure the wood we use is harvested from non-controversially harvested forests, we operate with timber goods companies who only process certified wood.
 Sulapac Premium material acquired FSC® certification in August 2020.

 As the supplier network grows, we are constantly developing our verification processes and auditing protocol to guarantee sustainability throughout the value chain.
 In May 2020 Sulapac received the ISO 14001 Environmental Management Certification.